 “Some have been there more than 80 years,” he says.

 He has at least three marble sculptures on the go, and has recently shipped some finished commissions.
 Martin Foot is in demand.
 Like most artists, though, he prefers to do his own thing, rather than specific requests.
-It’s a balancing act – ‘one has to pay the bills’, he laughs.
+It’s a balancing act.

 During our visit he shows us a special sculpture he has recently made for Steve, his teacher.